 What to consider and do when designing with dark mode

 Use dark mode when it is important to give the user the option to choose between dark and light mode.
 Design for both light mode and dark mode if you are working with a hybrid design.
-Some things are different between dark mode for native and dark mode for web and hybrid, read more about it at Dark mode for hybrid.
+Note that some things are different between dark mode for native and dark mode for web and hybrid (see below).

 Dark mode uses the same patterns and components as SEB’s light mode, the only difference is the colours.

-At SEB we use a dark grey (#121212) instead of pure black as the background colour, this allows us to display discrete shadows on the background and present a good level of contrast between background and text for the user (white text on black can increase eye strain due to the high level of contrast).
+Use a dark grey (#121212) instead of pure black as the background colour.
+This allows us to display discrete shadows on the background and present a good level of contrast between background and text for the user (white text on black can increase eye strain due to the high level of contrast).
 In light mode we create a feeling of depth with shadows, the shadows in dark mode are very discrete so we support the feeling of depth by changing the tone of grey to a lighter shade.
 This means that every element placed on the background, or another element should have a lighter tone of grey than the object underneath.

 An example of elevation in dark mode